Advanced Business Analytics

 This course is mostly organized as a self-study.
 Work will be done in groups of three to five students.

-All topics are presented and explained in the Kick-off, as well as organizational issues and other relevant information.
+All topics are presented and explained in the kick-off, as well as organizational issues and other relevant information.

-Course registration for the summer term 23
+Course registration for the winter term 23/24

-Kick-off: 27.04.2023 at 11 AM via Zoom (link via StudOn)
+Kick-off: 26.10.2023 at 10 AM via Zoom (link via StudOn)

 Exam ID